CATEGORIES & CRITERIA

 DIVERSITY CHAMPION

 Who should you nominate?
-This special award is dedicated to recognising an outstanding individual or organisation that has demonstrated exceptional commitment and made a significant, measurable impact on fostering diversity and inclusion within the UK cycling industry.
+This award is dedicated to recognising an outstanding individual or organisation that has demonstrated exceptional commitment and made a significant, measurable impact on fostering diversity and inclusion within the cycling industry.
 This includes efforts that address underrepresentation, promote equitable opportunities, and create welcoming environments.

-Winner will be decided by the BikeBiz team.
+Voting Method: The winner will be decided by the BikeBiz team.

 Judging Criteria: The BikeBiz team will evaluate nominees on the following key aspects of their diversity and inclusion work within the cycle trade: